kof/cyclic/readme.md

 ## Cyclic

-This component allows you to create a single or bidirectional data binding between any kind of objects and to avoid cyclic dependencies.
+Cyclic is a low level api for creating single or bidirectional bindings between any kind of objects.
+It schedules the changes during one cycle to avoid cyclic dependencies and multi change overhead.

-This api is low level and hence verbose.
-You might want to create a nice declarative lib using this api and so will I.

 Take a look at [examples](http://kof.github.io/cyclic/examples/index.html) directory.